echandler5956f/iqp-named-erratics/README.md

     -   Has Inscriptions (boolean `has_inscriptions`)
 -   **Extensibility:**
     -   The system is designed to be extensible.
 New filters based on other intrinsic erratic properties or computed spatial analysis results (from the `ErraticAnalyses` table) can be added by:
-        1. Ensuring the relevant data fields are fetched with the erratic data in `HomePage.jsx`.
+        1. Ensuring the relevant data fields (including those from `ErraticAnalyses`) are fetched with the erratic data in `HomePage.jsx`.
         2. Adding a new entry to `GLOBAL_FILTER_DEFINITIONS` in `HomePage.jsx`, including its UI component.
         3. Updating the `switch` statement in `filterUtils.js` to include the logic for the new filter type.
-    -   This will allow users to, for example, filter erratics by `accessibility_score`, `elevation_category`, or proximity to colonial roads once these analyses are fully populated and data is available to the frontend.
+    -   This will allow users to, for example, filter erratics by `accessibility_score`, `elevation_category`, `nearest_colonial_road_dist`, etc., once these analyses are fully populated and data is consistently available to the frontend.

 ## Spatial Analysis Features

 The backend Python scripts provide significant analytical capabilities:

 - **Data Integration:** Automatically downloads and utilizes data from key North American GIS sources:
-  * HydroSHEDS (Rivers, Lakes)
+  * HydroSHEDS (Rivers, Lakes - uses PostGIS or file fallback)
-  * Native Land Digital (Territories)
+  * Native Land Digital (Territories - currently experiencing access issues, uses API fallback)
-  * OpenStreetMap Extracts (Settlements, Modern Roads via Geofabrik)
+  * OpenStreetMap Extracts (Settlements, Modern Roads - requires PBF file download, uses `ogr2ogr` for processing, has fallback data)
-  * DAART (Colonial Roads - planned/referenced)
+  * DAART (Colonial Roads - uses GeoJSON download, has fallback data)
-  * NHGIS (Historical Settlements - planned/referenced)
+  * NHGIS (Historical Settlements - uses Shapefile download from Zip, has fallback data)
+  * SRTM 90m DEM (Downloads required tiles via FTP, uses `rasterio` for processing)
-- **Proximity Metrics:** Calculates Haversine distances to the nearest feature in layers like:
+- **Proximity Metrics:** Calculates Haversine distances to the nearest feature in various layers.
-  * Lakes (HydroLAKES)
-  * Modern Settlements (OSM)
-  * Colonial Settlements (NHGIS/Fallback)
-  * Modern Roads (OSM/Fallback)
-  * Colonial Roads (DAART/Fallback)
-  * Native Territories (Native Land Digital)
 - **Contextual Analysis:** Derives attributes based on location and relationships:
-  * `elevation_category`: Classifies elevation (lowland, upland, mountain, etc.).
+  * `elevation_category`: Classifies elevation based on DEM data.
-  * `accessibility_score`: Rates 1-5 based on distance to nearest road and settlement.
+  * `accessibility_score`: Rates 1-5 based on distance to nearest modern road and settlement.
   * `size_category`: Small, Medium, Large, Monumental based on `size_meters`.
-  * `estimated_displacement_dist`: Simplified estimation of glacial transport distance.
+  * `estimated_displacement_dist`: Simplified estimation of glacial transport distance based on latitude.
-  * Basic terrain/geomorphological context (landform, slope position - using `geo_utils.py` placeholders).
+  * Terrain Metrics: Calculates `ruggedness_tri`, `terrain_landform`, `terrain_slope_position` using DEM data via `rasterio`.
 - **NLP Classification & Topic Modeling:**
-  * Combines `description`, `cultural_significance`, and `historical_notes` text fields.
+  * Combines `description`, `cultural_significance`, and `historical_notes`.
-  * Performs preprocessing (lemmatization, stopword removal) using spaCy/NLTK.
+  * Preprocesses text using spaCy/NLTK.
-  * Generates semantic vector embeddings using `sentence-transformers`.
+  * Generates sentence embeddings (`sentence-transformers`).
-  * Applies unsupervised topic modeling (BERTopic preferred, fallback to LDA) to discover thematic clusters across the entire dataset's descriptions.
-  * Assigns dominant topics and distributions to individual erratics.
-  * Calculates a simple `cultural_significance_score` based on topic assignment.
+  * Trains topic models (BERTopic or LDA) via `--build-topics` flag and saves them.
+  * Classifies erratics using loaded models, identifying dominant topic (`usage_type`), `cultural_significance_score`, `has_inscriptions` (keyword-based), and `vector_embedding`.
 - **Inter-Erratic Clustering:**
+  * Script `clustering.py` implements DBSCAN, K-Means, and Hierarchical clustering.
+  * Can cluster based on coordinates or other numerical/vector features.
-  * Calculates an all-pairs distance matrix for erratics.
+  * Calculates Silhouette Score for evaluating cluster quality.
-  * Uses DBSCAN (via scikit-learn, if available) on coordinates with Haversine metric to identify spatial clusters.
-Triggered via `proximity_analysis.py --cluster-analysis`.

-## Methodological Challenges in North American Glacial Erratics Analysis
+## Methodological Challenges & Known Issues

 Working with named glacial erratics presents unique methodological challenges for spatial analysis, particularly due to their complex historical, cultural, and geological attributes.
 Our analysis pipeline must confront these issues to provide meaningful results.